commercelayer/mfe-checkout/README.md

 # Commerce Layer React Checkout

 The Commerce Layer checkout application (React) provides you with a PCI-compliant, PSD2-compliant, and production-ready checkout flow powered by Commerce Layer APIs.
+You can fork this repository and deploy it to any hosting service or use it as a reference application to build your own.

 ![Commerce Layer checkout demo](./public/demo.gif)